ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

             '--------+---'
                 ^    |
   1. Evidence + |    | 3.
 Attestation
-  Raw public key|    | Result + Raw public key or Certificate or Certificate|    v
+  Attester's    |    | Result + Attester's identity
+  identity      |    v
             .---+--------.                .-------------.
             |            +--------------->|Relying Party| 5.
 Compare Attestation
             |  Attester  |4.
 Attestation  |& Enterprise | Result against
             |            |   Result +     |      KMS    | appraisal policy
-            '------------' Raw public key '-------------' + Distribute Keys
+            '------------' Attester's     '-------------' + Distribute Keys
-                           or Certificate
+                           identity                         with Attester's public key

 ~~~
 {: #fig-rats-key-negotiation-integration-enterprise-kms title="Enterprise KMS Key Distribution Integrated with Remote Attestation Passport Model Interaction"}

-By including the attester's raw public key or certificate in the messages throughout the remote attestation process and having the verifier endorse and sign it, a key binding mechanism can be implemented.
-Subsequently, the enterprise KMS can use the corresponding public key for key distribution, ensuring that the keys are distributed to the correct attester, thereby eliminating diversion attack.
+By including the attester's identity (raw public key or certificate) in the messages throughout the remote attestation process and having the attester (using its attestation evidence signing key) and verifier (using its attestation result signing key) endorse and sign it, a key binding mechanism between the attester's attestation result and its identity is implemented.
+Subsequently, the enterprise KMS can use the identity's public key for key distribution, ensuring that the keys are distributed to the correct attester, thereby eliminating diversion attack.
+During key rotation, the enterprise KMS can proactively trigger the above process to complete the update and rotation of the new and old keys.

 # Use of Negotiated Keys in Different Security Protocols

 Through the above process, key negotiation/distribution is completed during the remote attestation process, and is synchronized based on the results of the remote attestation.
 If the negotiated key is used for application layer encryption, its specific usage is strongly related to the application and can be very flexible.
-When the key is used for the security protocols, such as TLS, IPSec, etc., there are at least the following binding methods:
+When the key is used for the security protocols, such as TLS, IPsec, etc., there can be various ways to integrate and utilize it into security protocol:

-* TLS: The negotiated key can be used as a pre-shared key for subsequent TLS handshakes; the key can also be used as an externally imported shared key to participate in TLS Hybrid key exchange {{?I-D.ietf-tls-hybrid-design}};
+* TLS: The negotiated key can be used as a pre-shared key for subsequent TLS handshakes; the key can also be used as an externally imported shared key to participate in TLS Hybrid key exchange {{?I-D.ietf-tls-hybrid-design}}.
+The integration of all these pre-shared keys into the TLS protocol can be achieved through the hybrid authentication mode of tls_cert_with_extern_psk.
+This approach not only implements a two-factor authentication using the pre-shared key/sk and the server certificate/attester's identity but also verifies and ensures the correctness of the binding relationship between the sk and the attester's identity.
+If the server certificate obtained during the TLS negotiation cannot be correctly bound to the currently used pre-shared key, the TLS negotiation will be terminated.
-* IPSec: The negotiated key can be used as a pre-shared key for subsequent IKEv2 handshakes; or the key can be directly used as a session key for data plane encryption and integrity protection in IPSec ESP; or the key can also be used as Post-quantum Preshared Keys (PPKs) {{!RFC8784}} to achieve binding with the IPSec protocol.
+* IPsec: The negotiated key can be used as a pre-shared key for subsequent IKEv2 handshakes; or the key can be directly used as a session key for data plane encryption and integrity protection in IPSec ESP; or the key can also be used as Post-quantum Preshared Keys (PPKs) {{!RFC8784}} to be used in the IPsec protocol.
+Similar to TLS, the hybrid authentication mode using pre-shared keys and certificates not only achieves two-factor authentication but also ensures the correctness of the binding relationship between the two.

 # Remote Attestation Protocol and Message Extensions